Celiac Discovery: Regaining My Health and Well-Being

 So what did I learn from this, was the obvious.
 I had a gluten intolerance and I later learned I didn’t just have a gluten intolerance, I had coeliac.
 You could fry potatoes in oil that has like some other flour in it, and I would do the same thing.
 I love nachos and it sucks.
 But the other thing I got from it was my weight.
 I was so used to fluctuations, I would gain 4 pounds in a day and lose some of it the next day.
 And all of a sudden I got consistency as you could see.
 That last little blip you can ask me what I learned, but I kept seeing it.

 The other thing was that I was looking in my research and I found with the help of a friend of mine, blood sugar relating to people with the wheat intolerance and I started measuring my and it was registering in the hundreds in the morning.
 And I talked to a doctor, and he basically told me Katy, if you hadn’t have figured this out we would have diagnosed you as type II diabetes in your 30s.

 I was a vegan runner, and like that was insane to me.
-But I figured it out and right now I registered in the low 90s in the morning, but it’s still a battle.
+But I figured it out and right now I registered in the low 90s every morning, but it’s still a battle.
 I am also not sick every 20 seconds, which is awesome.
 Especially when you are a runner, a respiratory infection is a little difficult.
 But the last time I had a cold was about a year ago and I had it like for four days and it was fine.
 It wasn’t very exciting.